dan-auer/3dcp.fyi/docs/krug_zera_zijl.2019.QCPo3CPvRBAM.md

 ,     <a href="../../../author/zijl_pieter-adriaan-greeff_gideon"><b>van Zijl</b> Gideon</a> <a href="https://orcid.org/0000-0001-8066-7750" title="ORCID: 0000-0001-8066-7750" target="_blank">:aca-orcid:{ .lg .middle }</a>

 :aca-blank:{ .lg .middle}
+    Contribution - Proceedings of the 2nd International RILEM Conference on Rheology and Processing of Construction Materials and the 9th International RILEM Symposium on Self-Compacting Concrete, pp. 400-408

 :aca-blank:{ .lg .middle}
     [`#analysis`](keyword/analysis)